 A big day out enjoying Autumn in England must end with cosy accommodation.
 There’s nothing quite like a roundel room (a round room in the heart of the oast building) to tuck in for the night.

-Playden Oasts Inn in Rye is close to Bedgebury Pinetum and also the coast.
+Playden Oasts Hotel in Rye is close to Bedgebury Pinetum and also the coast.
 Why not combine a walk along the sandy Camber Sands beach with your stay.
 It’s the ultimate Autumn minibreak vacation.

-Experience Autumn in London
+Enjoy Autumn leaves in London

 Spending Autumn in London is the ultimate fall experience.
 Start with a stroll through St James’s Park.
 It’s right near Buckingham Palace and the perfect place to spot squirrels.

 The park is full of deciduous trees at at 57 acres in size (23ha) – there is plenty to explore.